DevanshRajouraEDT/ai-resume-analyser/README.md

 # AI Resume Analyser

+###THIS IS A VIBECODED PROJECT, WITH HELP OF GPT AND CLAUDE
 A Python tool that reads your resume as a PDF and uses AI to give you detailed, honest feedback on it — what's good, what's missing, and exactly how to improve it.

 ---